Is Resident Registration of home address necessary in Costa Rica?

 Very few cities have the services of a mailman anymore, especially now with all the online billing.
 If you want to receive mail, you better get yourself a P.O. box at the closest post office.
 Or you can use the different mailing services

-Most of us have their power and water bills in the name of someone who lived in the house at one time.
+Most of us have our power and water bills in the name of someone who lived in the house at one time.
 Unless the former owner insisted on having you change the utilities into your name when you moved.
 Tenants always have the utility bills in the name of the landlord.

 What to do when moving